 Childhood hunger (will begin under new Levy in July 2014)

-Providing nutritious meals to children
+Providing nutritious meals to children and resources for

 WHERE WE FUND

 Our investments are felt throughout Portland: in preschools, home-based childcares, elementary, middle and high schools, community centers, nonprofit organizations, soccer fields, basketball courts, music auditoriums and parks.
 In all parts of the city and scores of neighborhoods, Portland’s children are benefiting from the breadth and depth of the proven programs in which we invest.

 WHY WE FUND